 - No content delivery networks

-They can quickly identify any issues that’s causing the site to slow down while also providing recommendations on how you can prevent such headaches from happening in the future.
+They can quickly identify any issues that are causing the site to slow down while also providing recommendations on how you can prevent such headaches from happening again.

 Integrate a content management system (CMS) into the website.

-Starting off, it’s great that you are aware of the need to track the amount of visitors coming into your website.
+Hey, it’s great that you’re aware of the need to track the number of visitors coming to your website!

 Integrate a Google Analytics account with your website.

-Create an advertising and/or digital marketing strategy to promote your website.
+Create a digital marketing strategy to promote your website.

-Another solution is to ask the web design agency that helped build your site for advertising and digital marketing services.
-Oftentimes, some will provide this as an add-on service, while others might be more specialized in just designing the website itself.
+One solution is to ask your web design agency for advertising and digital marketing services.
+Oftentimes, some will provide this as an add-on service.

-Thus, most businesses tend to go for an all-in-one creative agency who offers a wide range of services such as advertising, branding, digital marketing, web design & development, print & media production, packaging design, etc.
+Thus, most businesses tend to go for an all-in-one creative agency that offers a wide range of services such as advertising, branding, digital marketing, web design & development, media production, packaging design, etc.

-There are several reasons as to why a website might not be generating any leads or sales.
+There are several reasons why a website might not be generating any leads or sales.
 Some of which can range from simple issues such as: